google-github-actions/create-cloud-deploy-release/README.md

 -   `name`: The full name of the release in Cloud Deploy, including project and pipeline names, as well as the chosen name of the release itself.

--   `link`: A link to the Cloud Deloy release in the Google Cloud Web Console.
+-   `link`: A link to the Cloud Deploy release in the Google Cloud Web Console.

 ## Authorization